 There was a great exhibit on the operation that took down Osama bin Laden.
 And the actual lifeboat from the Maersk Alabama, with the bullet holes and blown-out window.

 So tonight we watched Captain Phillips again.
-If you’re a Somali pirate in a hijacked lifeboat and U.S. Navy ships with SEAL snipers pull up from behind with a bead on your forehead, you probably should rethink your life choices while you still have the chance.
+If you’re a Somali pirate in a hijacked lifeboat and U.S. Navy ships with SEAL snipers pull up so they can draw a bead on your forehead, you probably should rethink your life choices while you still have the chance.
 Anyway, there also were weapons and boats and a bunch of other cool things.
 This museum is on the must-see list for sure.

 The other best thing about today was The Lower Place showing up unexpectedly.
 A fun dinner followed.
 We love us some Charlie and Robin.